-We strive to ensure that the ActionAid team and volunteers reach the site as fast as possible to do evaluation and provide immediate relief in an emergency situation.
+We strive to ensure that the ActionAid Association (AAA) team and volunteers reach the site as fast as possible to do evaluation and provide immediate relief in an emergency situation.
 As a part of our first level of intervention, we focus on providing immediate support in the form of food, shelter, medical aid, hygiene and other non-food items for the survivors.

 We conduct assessments in a participatory manner with disaster-affected communities in order to analyse the situation they face, raise awareness of their rights and mobilise them and their institutions to take action.